aasmith/hn-jobs/README.md

 $ ./filter "sre|devops"
 ```

-Search for SRE and DevOps in Seattle:
+Search for SRE or DevOps in Seattle:

 ```
 $ ./filter "sre|devops" "seattle"